zbaker94/Obsidian-Coding/React/Principles/Higher-Order Component Pattern.md

 }
 ```

-However, this pattern is not common and is rather fragile.
+However, this pattern is not common and is rather fragile due in part to the fact that any valid React element could be passed to `Children`.

 Alternatively we can use a render prop:

 ```jsx
 const WrappingComponent = ({wrappedComponentData}) => {